1. What is the difference between the Dual Credit and Early Admit programs?

 3. How much does it cost?

 College tuition is charged by credit hour.
 Please review the Tuition and Fees chart or contact the Division of School and Community Initiatives if you have questions regarding the cost of your classes.

 4. Am I eligible for financial aid?

 Students are not eligible for traditional financial aid (Pell Grant, LIFE scholarship, etc.) until after they have graduated from high school or earned a GED.
 However, the college offers two types of assistance to high school students who participate in dual enrollment programs.

 SC Lottery Tuition Assistance is awarded to students have lived in SC for 12 consecutive months and are enrolled in a minimum of 6 credit hours in the same semester.
-SCLTA currently covers a little more than half of the total tuition cost for students.
+SCLTA currently covers nearly half of the total tuition cost for students.
 Students/parents do not need to submit FAFSA paperwork or related documents to apply for SC Lottery Assistance for the period they are enrolled in high school.

 Need-based scholarships are available to students who qualify for free or reduced lunch programs at their high school.
 Verification of a student’s free or reduced lunch status must be provided by the high school guidance counselor or school administrator.
 Homeschooled students who wish to apply for need-based scholarships should contact the Office of High School Programs.